-Earth Day came on April 22nd this year and, as one of the world’s most eco-conscious companies, Apple couldn’t have missed the opportunity for the life of it.
-It’s no wonder, then, for most followers of the brand, that company representatives announced the launch of the Apple Reuse & Recycling for iPads campaign on the very day.
+As one of the world’s most eco-conscious companies, Apple couldn’t have missed the opportunity to celebrate Earth’s Day back in 2014.
+It’s no wonder, then, for most followers of the brand, that company representatives announced the launch of the Apple Reuse and Recycle for iPads campaign on that very day.
 The program, which aims to promote the responsible recycling of used electronic devices (while also encouraging the purchase of current generation devices) now officially includes Apple’s celebrated, albeit pricey, tablet.

-How does the Apple Reuse & Recycling for iPads work?
+How Does the Apple Reuse and Recycle for iPads work?

-There’s no one-size fits all answer to this question, as each device is appraised individually, according to the above-mentioned list of criteria.
-This checklist has not been fully disclosed to the public as of the date this article was written, so you can only find out how much credit your old iPad is worth once you take it to an Apple Retail Store.
-There, an Apple specialist will assess your device and provide you with a precise trade-in value, with the aid of an EasyPay POS device.
+There’s no one-size fits all answer to this question.
+The company appraises each device individually, according to the above-mentioned list of criteria.
+This checklist is not public as of the date we wrote this article.
+So, you can find out the worth of your old iPad if you take it to an Apple Retail Store.
+There, an Apple specialist will assess your device.
+They will also provide you with a precise trade-in value, with the aid of an EasyPay POS device.
 As the official website mentions:

-Another key issue, which also relates to how much credit you get, concerns those who choose to trade in an iPhone as well as an iPad.
+There’s another key issue which also relates to how much credit you get.
+This concerns those who choose to trade in an iPhone, as well as an iPad.
 In such scenarios, customers can use the combined trade-in value of the two devices, in order to make a single purchase.
 However, you cannot bring in two of the same device, i.e. two iPhones or two iPads and use them for the same purchase within the Reuse & Recycling program.